arwendy123/Data-Scientist-Analyst-Portfolio/README.md

 - [Contacts](#contacts)

 ## Portfolio Projects
-In this section I will list data analytics projects briefly describing the technology stack used to solve cases.
+In this section, I will provide a brief overview of my data analytics projects, along with the technology stack I utilized to address each case.

 ### Lorem
 **Code:**